Freelancing Guide

 App Features and Bug Fixes

 Existing apps need new features and bug fixes.
 With Claude Code, you can understand an unfamiliar codebase fast, identify bugs, write fixes, and add features.
-This is hourly work that adds up quickly.
-Two regular clients at 10 hours per week each is $4,000-8,000/mo at $100-200/hr.
+This is hourly work that adds up quickly with regular clients.

 Pro tip:

-Offer a paid 1-hour audit first ($150).
+Offer a paid 1-hour audit first.
 Review their codebase with Claude Code, identify 3-5 issues, and present a prioritized fix list.
-This converts into ongoing work 70% of the time.
+This often converts into ongoing work.

 Get the Vibe Coding Cheat Sheet